Here’s a little secret for healthy readers: Living with a chronic illness can feel a lot like starring in your own action hero movie.

 After countless hours of watching, here are the 5 most important lessons that my favourite fictional heroines have taught me about battling with chronic illness:

-1. Always keep in mind why you’re fighting and what you’re fighting for – especially when times get tough.
+1. Always keep in mind why you’re fighting and what you’re fighting for.

 Most heroines didn’t set out to fight for their cause – and their lives.
 They were called to action when something (life-changing) happened that they just couldn’t ignore.
 Think of Katniss Everdeen, who would never would have volunteered for The Hunger Games if it wasn’t to save her sister’s life.
 And Sydney Bristow only became determined to take down an international terrorist organisation after they killed her fiancé.